Bragg Memorial Stadium: Renovations

 In January 2018 the university released plans to relocate its football stadium to the south side of the campus and renaming it Jake Gaither Stadium.
 The Jake Gaither Stadium will open to the rest of the new south campus.
 This new, state-of-the-art establishment will be half dug into the sloping terrain, with a series of terraces accenting the building, allowing for crowds to enter from the campus.
 During a game, fans have full 360-degree access to the concourse.
-Rising from the field in three tiers, this 35,000 seat stadium pulls fans as close to the field as possible while keeping optimal site lines.
+Rising from the field in three tiers, this 35,000 seat stadium pulls fans as close to the field as possible while keeping optimal sight lines.
 The stadium will remain flexible for other sports such as soccer and lacrosse while featuring 20 Leasable Luxury Suites, 4 Non-leasable University-Utilized Luxury Suites, 16 Lounge Boxes, 1,076 Premium Club Seats and 3,000 Priority Seats.

 Features

 The structure contains coaches' offices, conference room, equipment and training/treatment rooms (with X-ray machines), two locker rooms, one for each team, home and visiting, plus an official's locker room and a weight training room.